f-labs/Decentralization-and-Governance/README.md

-Why Decentralization Matters?
+- Why Decentralization Matters?

-How to Govern BlockChain?
+- How to Govern BlockChain?

+- Resource Distribution and Power Dynamics

+Here, we will embark on a long road of research.

+Here, there will be some previous research results.

+Here, there will also be some our research experience.

+We are standing on the shoulders of giants to explore this wonderful world.

 -----